RohiniSwaminathan/rohini/README.md

 ## Sigh.
-## Another girl.
+Another girl.

-As that was the welcoming message, the tiny, curly haired, really dark brown baby barely knew what life had in stock.
+As that was the welcoming message, the tiny, curly haired, really dark brown baby born in a remote village in India barely knew what life had in stock.
 The welcoming message was soon followed with a caste certificate which read in bold.

 Backward Class.

 Oh me, Welcome to the world.

-### Markdown
+### Golden Childhood

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for